-Another alternative is reverse total shoulder replacement.
-In this open surgery, an orthopaedic surgeon replaces worn away cartilage and changes the position of the ball and socket joint so you can use a different set of healthy muscles to move your arm instead of your damaged rotator cuff muscles.
+Another alternative is reverse total shoulder replacement surgery.
+In this open surgery, an orthopedic surgeon replaces worn away cartilage and changes the position of the ball and socket joint so you can use a different set of healthy muscles to move your arm instead of your damaged rotator cuff muscles.

 If a total joint replacement becomes infected, the health of the joint and limb, as well as the overall health of the patient, become an immediate concern.

-Not all orthopaedic specialists are trained to manage and treat infected total joints.
-At MedStar Health, our orthopaedic surgeons appropriately manage and aggressively treat infections.
+Not all orthopedic specialists are trained to manage and treat infected total joints.
+At MedStar Health, our orthopedic surgeons appropriately manage and aggressively treat infections.
 This often times requires removal of the total joint implant and a course of antibiotics followed by revision joint replacement.
 While this is unfortunate, it is critical for removing the bacteria from your system and maximizing your overall health and outcome.

 Before hitting the greens, tennis court, or swimming pools, consider these tips to help prevent shoulder injuries:

 - Practice proper technique.
 Learn and practice the proper techniques for sports that are hard on the shoulders.
 For example, swimmers can help save their shoulders by placing their fingers or pinkies in the water first, not their thumbs, during the freestyle stroke.